oYakate/dotfiles/README.md

 </div>
 <br>

-Don't worry, these will get better as I get better at dwm.
+Don't worry, these will get better as I get better at linux in general.
+For now just imagine this are good dots.

 Some dwm screenshots: